Try one of these Healthy & Delicious Cake Recipes for Baby’s First Birthday Cake!

 Step 1: Mash banana well add lemon juice and nuts.

 Step 2: Gradually add powdered sugar until you obtain right spreading consistency.
 Ice cake after completely cool.

 Sugar-Free Cream Cheese Frosting Submitted by Kristi – Frosts one 2-layer cake

-4. Beat the gelatin mixture into the cream cheese mixture until well blended.
+Step 4: Beat the gelatin mixture into the cream cheese mixture until well blended.
 Refrigerate just until the frosting begins to set, about 30-60 minutes.
-Frost the cake
+Frost the cake.

 Remember, always consult with your pediatrician regarding introducing solid foods to your baby and specifically discuss any foods that may pose allergy risks for your baby.